 General.
 In order to enhance vessel utilization and earnings, OSG is a member of the Tankers International Pool, which operates VLCCs and V Pluses, and the Aframax International Pool, which operates Aframaxes.
 Our vessels are currently operated in these pools.
-The Tankers International Pool consists of 46 VLCCs and V Pluses as of September 30, 2006, including our three VLCCs, and the Aframax International Pool consists of 36 Aframaxes as of September 30, 2006, including our four Aframaxes.
+The Tankers International Pool consists of 46 VLCCs and V Pluses as of September 30, 2006, including our three VLCCs, and the Aframax International Pool consists of 36 Aframaxes as of September 30, 2006, including our three VLCCs, and the Aframax International Pool consists of 36 Aframaxes as of September 30, 2006, including our four Aframaxes.
 The large number of vessels managed by these pools allows them to enhance vessel utilization, and therefore vessel earnings, with backhaul cargoes and contracts of affreightment, or